Smart Blood Pressure

 •Riser (those who have an increase in blood pressure)

 These classifications are essential for medical professionals determining whether to start or adjust pharmacological treatment for their patient.
-By identifying potential signs of disrupted sleep, TruSleep™ can provide valuable insights for your doctor, helping them understand if your sleep is being affected.
+By identifying potential signs of disrupted sleep, TruSense™ can provide valuable insights for your doctor, helping them understand if your sleep is being affected.

 Advantages of the Smartwatch with Blood Pressure Monitoring